simeononsecurity/simeononsecurity.ch/content/posts/optimizing-and-hardening-windows10-deployments.md

 ---
 # Optimizing and Hardening Windows 10 Deployments

+**75% Works offline.
+Working to make it fully independent from internet connections**

 **Download all the required files from the [GitHub Repository](https://github.com/smiltech/W10-Optimize-and-Harden)**

 Windows 10 is an invasive and insecure operating system out of the box.